A Stationary Cycle with Interactive Video & ViaFit

 - Built-In Programs: Riders get workout guidance with more than 20 quick-start programs that target goals for calorie burn, distance and performance.
 There’s also manual mode and room to save a custom workout.

-- Passport Player: Passport Player is an optional feature with the Elite U7 Stationary Bike and some other Horizon fitness machines.
+- Passport Player: Passport Player is an optional feature with the Elite U7 Stationary Bike and some other Horizon Fitness bikes.
 It lets the trainee virtually bike through beautiful urban and rural settings such as a Parisian boulevard, a Californian desert, and dormant volcanoes in New Zealand.
 Passport’s high-definition videos automatically adjust in response to the rider’s speed and intensity for a realistic immersive experience.

 - Smooth Resistance: An 18-pound flywheel spins and brakes virtually silently thanks to frictionless magnetic resistance.
 Tension is adjusted electronically (not with a knob).